Amy Leonard, Director of Undergraduate Studies

 What if I also have other interests?

 History is an omnivorous discipline: when studying history, it is easy, and indeed almost inevitable, to study something else as well.
 In the course of their work, historians may also study politics, diplomacy, economics, religion, philosophy, art, literature, etc., always with an eye to the complex interrelations between different factors both in past societies and in our own.
 History will thus in many ways help you better understand any other interests you may have.
+It is quite easy to combine History with other majors and/or minors, and with a variety of certificate programs.

 What do people do with a history degree?